Skip to main content

 Settings

-You can access sound settings, including individual application volume controls, and a simple speaker test by opening the Overlay using the Super button on your keyboard or by clicking the applications icon in the dock and then finding and clicking on "Sound".
+You can access sound settings, including individual application volume controls, and a simple speaker test by opening the Overlay using the Super button on your keyboard and searching for "Sound".

 GNOME Sound Settings